stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Shadow/index.md

 While the hound is within 5 feet of the marked creature, you gain +1d on spell attacks against the marked creature.
 Additionally, the marked creature suffers -1d to any checks against effects created by your spells.

-The hound disappears if it is reduced to 0 Stamina, if the marked creature is reduced to 0 Stamina, or after 5 minutes.
+The hound disappears if it is reduced to 0 Stamina, if the marked creature is reduced to 0 Stamina, if you use this ability again or after 5 minutes.

 ### Shadow Walk